 Annual Traffic Counts

-The Transportation Department takes counts annually that represent the average daily traffic volume on most of our major collectors, arterials, and frontage roads.
+The Transportation Division takes counts annually that represent the average daily traffic volume on most of our major collectors, arterials, and frontage roads.
 These counts are taken using tubes that are stretched across the roadway and register vehicles that drive over them.
 The counters are typically placed for three consecutive days during the school year when traffic volumes are highest.
 The city uses this information to assist in planning future projects and is available to the public here.